Child found dead after home fire, teen brother charged - NewsBreak

 Child found dead after home fire, teen brother charged

 LOGANVILLE, Ga.
-(AP) — A Georgia teenager has been charged with malice murder and felony murder after his 10-year-old sister was found dead following a fire in their family’s home, investigators said.
+(AP) — A Georgia teenager has been charged with malice murder and felony murder.

 Comments / 0